 Admission: 500 yen (High School Students and Adults), 200 yen (Elementary/Junior High School Students), free for children under 6.

 Information: Kumamoto castle is located in the center of Kumamoto.
 It has been closed to the public for 3 years since the 2016 earthquake.
-Even if it is still in reconstruction by the time I write these lines, it is progressively opening to the public since May 5th 2019.
+Even if it is still in reconstruction by the time I wrote these lines, it is progressively opening to the public since May 5th 2019.
 Japanese believe that the restoration will take about 20 years to build it just like before, so make sure you visit the official website before planing your visit to know which areas of the castle will be opened.

 More information at Kumamoto Castle Official Website.